Jordanian royal detained in alleged plot against King Abdullah II

-The move followed the discovery of what palace officials described as a complex and far-reaching plot that including at least one other Jordanian royal as well as tribal leaders and members of the country’s security establishment.
+The move followed the discovery of what palace officials described as a complex and far-reaching plot that included at least one other Jordanian royal as well as tribal leaders and members of the country’s security establishment.

 Additional arrests were expected, said the intelligence official, who like others interviewed, spoke on the condition of anonymity, citing security sensitivities surrounding the ongoing law-enforcement operation.
 A Jordanian adviser to the palace confirmed that arrests had been made related to a “threat to the country’s stability.”